elevaunt/gatsby-starter-decap-cms/src/pages/funnels/10X-webinar-registration.md

           color: default
           font: secondary
           size: md
-          text: How To Rewrite Your History And Change Your Present Reality
+          text: How To Release Trauma And Limiting Beliefs To Change Your Reality
         secondaryContent: true
         theme: colored
         mainMedia: